crwlrsoft/url/UPGRADE.md

 # Upgrade from 0.x to 1.0.0

 - Required minimum PHP version is now 7.2.
-- Instances of the URL class can now be created from relative references (without scheme).
+- Instances of the `Url` class can now be created from relative references (without scheme).
 In v0.1 creating a new instance from a relative reference threw an Exception.
 If your application expects this behavior, you can use the